HandsomePeasant/tweeter/README.md

 3. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. (**For testing error handling**) client.js indicates the three lines of code that must be commented out to allow the form submission button to function when form is empty / over the character limit

 ## Dependencies